steveoc64/gopherconau/description.md

 - WebApps have made development and distribution of code much simpler.
 - Web Development / HTML / CSS / Javascript itself ...
-has introduced a whole new set of challenges for the developer :(
+has introduced a whole new set of challenges for the developer.
-- Using Go (GophereJS or WebASM) to write web front end code is very useable, but not a mainstream option.
+- Using Go (GopherJS or WebASM) to write WebAPP front ends is very useable, but not a mainstream option.
 - Interfacing your Go web front end code with readily available JS libraries is very painful.
 - Resource consumption, design constraints, and portability outside of the browser are never going to be as good as native for the forseeable future.